karanpratapsingh/learn-go/README.md

 This can be done through `go mod vendor` command.

-So let's reinstall the removed module using `go mod tidy`.
+So, let's reinstall the removed module using `go mod tidy`.

 ```go
 package main